simulateLM

 distriby —distribution to use to simulate the response.character.

-Character which specifies the distribution to use to simulate the values of the explanatory variables.
+Character that specifies the distribution to use to simulate the values of the response.
 The default is to use the Standard normal distribution.

 Example: 'distriby', 'Lognormal'